 5. Generations done in different sessions / tools

-How to spot it: clips were generated days apart or in different tools.
+How to spot it: clips were generated days apart, or in different tools.

-6. Tool can’t enforce scene continuity strongly
+6. Tool can’t enforce scene continuity natively

 Shortest path to fix